edden-gerber/edden-gerber.github.io/_drafts/2019-10-30-shapley-values.md

 **So the general idea of this post is to compare the SHAP methods to a more intuitive approach, in my opinion, to Shapley value derivation**, by looking at them empirically in different scenarios (one thing I learned as a scientist: if you want to really trust your analysis tools, you need to subject them to the same type of rigorous empirical study as your actual object of research).
 My main motivation is not to suggest a better alternative to the SHAP library (as I explain below, it is only "better" in some infrequent cases), but mostly to use this comparison to get a more nuanced understanding of this widely used method.

-Code for the Shapley function and the examples used in this post is available [here](XXX).
+Code for the Shapley function and the examples used in this post is available [here](https://github.com/edden-gerber/radical-shapley-values).

 ## Outline (not quite a tl;dr)
 If you need an introduction to Shapley values, I've added one at the [end of this post](#what-are-shapley-values) so as not to encumber the reading of those already familiar with the topic.
 A detailed description of my code is likewise included at the end.
 In this post I will try to show the following:

 * **"Radical" Shapley values can be computed for a low number of features** by retraining the model for each of 2<sup>M</sup> feature subsets.
-* **The SHAP library explainers and the radical Shapley computation provide two different interpretations to Shapley values**, the former best suited for explaining individual predictions for a given (trained) model, and the latter better suited for explaining global feature importance for a given dataset and model class.
+* **The SHAP library explainers and the radical Shapley method provide two different interpretations to Shapley values**, the former best suited for explaining individual predictions for a given (trained) model, and the latter better suited for explaining global feature importance for a given dataset and model class.
 * **Under some (limited) circumstances, the direct Shapley computation can be faster than the SHAP library explainers.** These circumstances are broadly when you **a.** have a low number of features (<~15), **b.** are using a model that is not supported by the efficient SHAP explainers and which has a relatively low training/prediction run time ratio (such as Isolation Forest), and **c.** need to compute Shapley values for a large number of samples (e.g., the entire dataset).
-Another option which I may discuss in a future post is a compromise of polynomial "radical Shapley value estimation".
+Another option which I may discuss in a future post is a compromise of polynomially-complex radical Shapley value estimation by coalition-sampling.

 ## So what are "radical" Shapley values
 A Shapley value reflects the expected value of the surplus payoff generated by adding a player to a coalition, across all possible coalitions that don't include the player (or, in the machine learning realm, the expected value of the difference in model output generated by adding a feature to the model).
 However, implementing the concept of Shapley values for explaining predictive models is matter of some interpretation.
 Specifically:
 * **the SHAP library interprets "adding a feature" in relation to its value being unknown, for a given sample, during the prediction phase**, while
 * **the radical Shapley method is based on the alternative intuition of measuring a feature's impact in relation to it being absent from the model altogether during training**.
-As I didn't find a suitable term for this approach in the relevant literature, I chose the term "radical" to refer to the method going back to the "root" of the model and re-training it for every iteration, rather than being based on an existing trained model.
+As I didn't find a suitable term for this approach in the literature, **I chose the term "radical" to refer to the method going back to the "root" of the model** and re-training it for every iteration, rather than being based on an existing trained model.
 If a better term is out there I'd be happy to hear about it.

 Both interpretations are consistent with the mathematical notion of Shapley values, but they measure slightly different things.
 The radical Shapley method is not an entirely new one, of course, nor are these the only two existing interpretations of Shapley values for machine learning.
-Finally note that _SHAP≠Shapley_- it is rather an acronym of SHapley Additive exPlanations, e.g., an method based on Shapley values.
+Finally to avoid possible confusion, note that _SHAP≠Shapley_ - it is an acronym of _SHapley Additive exPlanations_, e.g., an method based on Shapley values.

-**The function I wrote for the radical Shapley value method (code [here](XXX)) takes a dataset and a payoff function, computes the payoff for each possible feature combination (or, "player coalition") and derives Shapley values** according to the formula:
+**The function for computing radical Shapley values (code [here](https://github.com/edden-gerber/radical-shapley-values)) takes a dataset and a payoff function, computes the payoff for each possible feature combination (or, "player coalition") and derives Shapley values** according to the formula:
 {% include figure image_path="../assets/images/shapley/shapley-formula.png" alt="Shapley value formula" caption="_&phi;<sub>i</sub>_ is the Shapley value for feature _i_, _S_ is a coalition of features, _v(S)_ is the payoff for this coalition, and N is the total number of features. _N\\{i}_ is all the possible feature coalitions not containing _i_.
 The first term within the sum corresponds to the fraction of times _S_ appears within the possible feature permutations; intuitively, this gives the highest weight to the most informative contributions of a feature, i.e. when it is isolated or when it is added to a full set of features. " %}

 **The payoff function can be any function that takes a dataset and returns a score** (for instance, the profit generated by a team of workers).
 It is thus a general function that can be used for any kind of Shapley computation, but for the purpose of generating radical Shapley values it will always be a function that trains a particular type of model on the dataset, and returns a prediction for each row.
 This means that while we specify the model parameters in advance within the function (e.g. number of trees in a random forest), the model is re-trained each time on a dataset containing a subset of features supplied by the Shapley function.